ryanyookim/randomforestclassifer/README.md

-This is random forest classifer for HRS data.
+# Goal

-Goal: Analyze the relationship between retirement satisfaction and various variables.
+Analyze the relationship between retirement satisfaction and various variables from HRS data